 LG had come up with a new premium in-vehicle infotainment (IVI) system.
-Nowadays with the increase in demand for EVs, there has also been an increase in the demand for in-vehicle entertainment systems.
-There are a few companies that are already engaged in manufacturing such systems, but perhaps the most popular of them are LG.
+Nowadays, with the increase in demand for EVs, there has also been an increase in the demand for in-vehicle entertainment systems.
+A few companies are already engaged in manufacturing such systems, but perhaps the most popular of them is LG.

-The company’s newest infotainment system, as the company has announced, will be present in the 2022 Mercedes-Benz EQS EV sedan.
-LG has worked with the famous automaker to deploy its software in the vehicle which features a Pillar-to-Pillar (P2P) display built in the MBUX hyper screen which is laid over the whole dashboard of the vehicle.
+As the company has announced, the company’s newest infotainment system will be present in the 2022 Mercedes-Benz EQS EV sedan.
+LG has worked with the famous automaker to deploy its software in the vehicle which features a Pillar-to-Pillar (P2P) display built in the MBUX hyper screen, which is laid over the whole dashboard of the vehicle.

 The president of the LG Vehicle Component Solutions Company, Eun Seok-Hyun, said in a statement, “It’s an honour and a privilege to be able to work in close collaboration with a trusted partner such as Mercedes-Benz AG.
 Being named a valued supplier of automotive displays by Mercedes-Benz AG last year gives us immense pride in knowing that the partnership is showing great results.”